Photo of Mouftah, Nermeen

 Education

-PhD, University of Toronto
+PhD from University of Toronto

-Graduate Diploma, American University in Cairo
+Graduate Diploma from American University in Cairo

-MA, University College London
+MA from University College London

-BA, University of Toronto, Trinity College
+BA from University of Toronto, Trinity College